 When I came across this tomato soup cake recipe in an old cookbook from the 1950s, I just wasn’t sure.
 I read that it tasted like a spice cake.
 But tomatoes…in cake?
 If you like spice cake and don’t mind trying new things, give this unique mystery cake a try.

 Spice cake!
 It has a lightly sweet, deep flavor.
 The nutmeg, cinnamon and cloves all help that spice cake flavor to come out.
 Tomato soup is the secret ingredient that no one will believe.

 Where did tomato soup originate?

-Tomato soup is a recipe from the Depression era.
+Tomato soup is a recipe from the Depression era in the 1930’s.
 Tomato soup was an ingredient to replace milk and butter in the original recipe.
 Over time the recipe has changed and this one is closer to the Campbell’s tomato soup recipe.

 How do you make tomato soup cake?